ElektraInitiative/libelektra/src/plugins/list/README.md

 ## Introduction ##

-The List plugin is a workaround for the placement slot limitation.
+The List plugin can be used everywhere a list of plugins is required.
 It takes a list of plugins + configurations for every placement it's placed in and loads them.

 ## Configuration ##